Special Graduate Student Admission

 - Earned a baccalaureate degree from a regionally accredited college or university in the United States or have proof of equivalent training at a foreign institution.

-- A minimum grade point average of at least 3.0 (on a 4.0 scale) in the last 30 semester credit hours of undergraduate coursework or total hours of awarded graduate degree.
+- A minimum grade point average of at least 3.0 (on a 4.0 scale) in the last 30 semester credit hours of undergraduate coursework or total hours of an awarded graduate degree program.

 - International applicants whose native language is not English must also submit scores on the Test of English as a Foreign Language (TOEFL) or the International English Language Testing System (IELTS).
 For more information on which countries qualify for a waiver of this requirement, please see the International Graduate Student Admission section.

-- Meet additional admission criteria set forth by the graduate program of interest (see Graduate Program Requirements and Course Descriptions).
+- Meet additional admission criteria set forth by the graduate program of interest (see Graduate Catalog, Table of Contents).

 Special graduate students are advised that: